sirpent-team/sirpent-rust/PROTOCOL.md

 All communication takes the form of messages between client and server, as plain text over a TCP socket.

-In this specification, lines starting with `>` are used to indicate messages from client to server; lines with no prefix indicate responses.

 Each message is a JSON object, sent on exactly one line of text as delimited by `\n`.
 Newlines embedded in the JSON are are not permitted.
 Carriage returns